Filip-Krizak7/projekt_SWI1/README.md

 Then use command: python main.py
 Open 'localhost:8000/docs' in your browser

+## Start of frontend
+You need to have Node.js installed
+Switch to 'frontend' folder by: cd frontend
+Run 'npm install' if you are going to run the app for the first time Run 'npm start'

 ### Read Users Me
 Shows information about the logged in user.